emm218/scritches/README.md

 any of these config values can also be set using command line options, which will override the value read from the config file.

+This application uses [env logger](https://crates.io/crates/env_logger) for logging, so the log level defaults to `ERROR`, which corresponds to fatal problems or those which require user intervention.

 ## Notes

 Limitations on how MPD reports events make it non-trivial to tell when a song is